 3 Simple Choices For Your Inventory Accounting System

-LIFO (last-in, first-out): The main feature of the LIFO method is that it selects the last item you purchased first, and then works backward until you have the total cost for the total number of units sold during the period.
+The main feature of the LIFO method is that it selects the last item you purchased first.
+Then it works backward until you have the total cost for the total number of units sold during the period.

 The Bottom Line